Radiation

 OneBandShortwave: Single-band shortwave radiation with diagnostic clouds

 The OneBandShortwave scheme provides a single-band (broadband) shortwave radiation parameterization, including diagnostic cloud effects following [KMB06].
-For dry models without water vapor, use OneBandGreyShortwave instead, which automatically disables cloud effects and uses transparent transmittance.
+For dry models without water vapor, use OneBandGreyShortwave instead, which automatically disables cloud effects and uses transparent transmissivity $t=1$.

 Key differences:

-• OneBandShortwave: Includes diagnostic clouds, water vapor absorption, and atmospheric transmittance effects (for wet models)
+• OneBandShortwave: Includes diagnostic clouds, water vapor absorption, and atmospheric transmissivity effects (for wet models)

 • OneBandGreyShortwave: No clouds, transparent atmosphere (for dry models)